Lessons learned from taking the plunge into menswear

 The mix of product in the Broadway Market store is a 65-35 split in favour of womenswear, which reflects overall sales.
 The shop’s existing design lent itself to selling menswear and womenswear in two distinct areas.

-Power believes men “like it simple” when it comes to displaying stock.
+Cook believes men “like it simple” when it comes to displaying stock.

-“We find that if too much is folded on a shelf they don’t look at it, it almost has to be easy access, they’ve got to be able to get it off the rail and probably too much [stock] is a bit overwhelming,” says Power.
+“We find that if too much is folded on a shelf they don’t look at it, it almost has to be easy access, they’ve got to be able to get it off the rail and probably too much [stock] is a bit overwhelming,” says Cook.

 The generation gap